 No matter what you draw, if you want to create an accurate likeness, you MUST be able to accurately see the object and re-create what you see.
 Shape, mass, value, and color are all important aspects of this process.

 But you also need to be aware of the object’s surface texture.
 You don’t draw a long-haired cat the same way you draw a stone or water or metal.
-The surface texture always affects the way light appears.
+The surface texture always affects the way light appears on your subject.
 It should also affect the way you draw each type of surface.

 One of the more difficult surfaces to get right is a reflective surface.

-Take a look at the headlamp to the left.
+Take a look at this headlamp.
 It’s pretty evenly divided into two sections.
 The lower half is dark, the upper half is bright.

 The lower surface of the headlamp reflects the fender beneath it.
-The fender is dark, so the reflection that appears on the headlamp is also dark.
+The fender is dark, so the reflection on the headlamp is also dark.
 It also shows the same color.

 The upper portion of the headlamp also reflects its environment.
 But instead of reflecting one thing, it shows many.
 The sky and clouds.
 A building or two.
 A narrow sliver of street.

-In this illustration, the direct highlights are small points of light.
+In the illustration above, the direct highlights are small points of light.
 They’re actually reflections of the sun.
 The cleaner and smoother the reflective surface, the sharper the edges on the highlights.

 Shadows may also have sharp edges, especially if they’re also part reflection.

-Finally for today, remember that the best way to draw silver is by drawing the colors that appear in it.
-In both of the illustrations in this article, the automotive chrome is silver—your eye and your mind tell you the chrome is silver—but if you really look at them, you’ll see they’re actually blue, white, and whatever other colors appear in the environment around them.
+Finally, remember that the best way to draw silver is by drawing the colors that appear in it.
+In both of the previous illustrations in this article, the automotive chrome is silver—your eye and your mind tell you the chrome is silver—but if you really look at them, you’ll see they’re actually blue, white, and whatever other colors appear in the environment around them.

 The Key to Drawing Reflective Surfaces

-Other factors must also be considered.
-Read 4 Rules to Drawing Reflective Objects on EmptyEasel here.
+For other factors to consider, read 4 Rules to Drawing Reflective Objects on EmptyEasel here.